ailothh/Weather_Satellite/README.md

+## System Architecture

+Tkinter User Interface: The UI collects user input (city, state, country, and unit preferences) and displays the fetched weather data.

+OpenWeatherMap API: The system sends a request to the OpenWeatherMap API with the user's location and retrieves the weather data in JSON format.

+Caching mechanism: The weather data is cached for 10 minutes to avoid redundant API calls, enhancing performance and reducing unnecessary load on the API.
+##
+## Overview

 This project is focused on the collection and analysis of atmospheric data from weather satellites.
 It involves gathering data from openweather API and using it for weather prediction and planning.
 The repository will contain scripts and documents that facilitate the extraction, transformation, and analysis of satellite data, with a particular focus on atmospheric conditions.
 This project was a collaborative effort with three classmates, focused on building a weather satellite data collection and analysis interface.
 The main objective was not only to develop technical skills but also to experience starting a project from the very beginning—defining requirements, setting timelines, and working as a team to bring the project to life.
 We worked together to set clear project goals, assign tasks, and ensure effective communication throughout the development process.

 **Key Objectives:**